 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were comparable to as well as better than local and national averages.
+Results were comparable to local and national averages.
 For example:

-- 88% of respondents said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 89% and national average of 86%. - 89% of respondents said the last nurse they saw or spoke with was good at explaining tests and treatment (CCG average 91%, national average 90%). - 84% of respondents said the last GP they saw was good at involving them in decisions about their care (national average 82%). - 90% of respondents said the last nurse they saw was good at involving them in decisions about their care (national average 85%).
+- 82% of respondents said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 89% and national average of 86%. - 90% of respondents said the last nurse they saw or spoke with was good at explaining tests and treatment (CCG average 91%, national average 90%). - 79% of respondents said the last GP they saw was good at involving them in decisions about their care (national average 82%). - 85% of respondents said the last nurse they saw was good at involving them in decisions about their care (national average 85%).